robinhood/faust/docs/userguide/models.rst

     codecs.register('msgpack', msgpack())

-At this point we monkey-patched Faust to support our codec, and we can use it to define records:
+At this point, we monkey-patched Faust to support our codec, and we can use it to define records:

 .. sourcecode:: pycon